fmalina/revisions-blocl/activism/shadowstate.md

 the like – subcontract out work to smaller businesses and charities.

-In 2015 the National Audit Office issued a report that stated PbR was not only a challenging form of contracting, but clearly couldn’t work for every service – undermining quality and value for money if badly implemented.
+In 2015 the National Audit Office issued a report that stated PbR was not only a challenging form of contracting, but clearly couldn't work for every service – undermining quality and value for money if badly implemented.

-Ministers’ optimistic rhetoric on PbR simply doesn’t match the evidence.
+Ministers’ optimistic rhetoric on PbR simply doesn't match the evidence.

 The problem with administering these projects badly is that standards can fall by the wayside in the drive for profit.
 Hardly a suitable model upon which to